What Is the Terminal?

 ‘cp’: Allows you to copy files or directories

-‘mv’: Moves files or directories with the option of renaming them
+‘mv’: Moves files or directories and can also be used to rename them

 ‘rm’: Removes files or directories